Trimming trees near power lines

 - No - Great, no close approach consent needed

-- Consider calling the professionals who can safely get the job done, especially for large trees and vegetation
+- We recommend calling the professionals who can safely get the job done, especially for large trees and vegetation

 - Last step – keep an eye on your trees to make sure they stay out of the notice and growth zone limits